-In fact, no one knew that the Buddha at Wat Traimitr was made from gold as it had been covered by plaster.
-Until one day, it was accidentally dropped during the transposition, showing a magnificent shining gold inside like a Sukhothai style Buddha.
-Pieces of the plasters are also shown at Traimitr temple.
+In fact, no one knew that the Buddha image at Wat Trai Mit was made from gold as it was originally covered by plaster.
+Until one day, it was accidentally dropped during the transposition, showing a magnificent shining gold inside like a Sukhothai-style Buddha.
+Pieces of the plasters are also still kept at Trai Mit Temple.

-There is no conclusive evidence of where this statue coming from.
-It is assumed that the gold seated Buddha was made during 13th -14th centuries, Sukhothai Dynasty style, though it cannot be confirmed.
-The head of the statue was created into egg-shape which is the typical attribute of Sukhothai Buddha.
-As Indian had influences to Sukhothai art and metal figure of Indian Buddha was brought to different countries.
+There is no conclusive evidence as to where this Buddha image came from.
+It is assumed that the golden seated Buddha was made during the 13th -14th centuries, Sukhothai-style, though it cannot be confirmed.
+The head of the statue was created into an egg-shape which is typical of a Sukhothai-style Buddha.
 There is also an assumption that parts of the Golden Buddha statue may have been cast in India.

-Wat Traimit Temple is mainly visited by Thais of Chinese descent as it is located very near Bangkok Chinatown or Yaowarat, the biggest Thai-Chinese community in Thailand.
-It is definitely worth a visit to withness this world's largest golden Buddha with your own eyes!
+Wat Traimit Temple is mainly visited by Thais of Chinese descent, as it is located very near Bangkok Chinatown or Yaowarat, the biggest Thai-Chinese community in Thailand.
+It is definitely worth a visit to witness this world's largest golden Buddha with your own eyes!
 And if you're hungry, or just want to check out the local vibes of the Chinese community, Bangkok Chinatown is just a few steps away!

 Hipster Chinatown: Temple and Cafe Hopping at the Most Instagrammable Spots